Tooth whitening: Bleachorexia

 Bleachorexia is the term that is used to describe an individual that develops an unhealthy obsession with teeth whitening.
 This condition is similar to body dysmorphic disorder.
 The characteristics of bleachorexia are the continuous use of whitening products even though the teeth cannot possibly become whiter, despite the provision of repeated treatment.
 A person with bleachorexia will continually seek out for different whitening products, hence, it is recommended that a target shade is agreed upon before starting the treatment procedure to help with this problem.

 Home teeth whitening risks

 The use of personalised home whitening trays is a patient administered therapy that is prescribed and dispensed by a dentist.
 Patients need to actively participate in their treatment and follow the guidelines given by the dentist accurately.
 Erratic or inaccurate use of the bleaching trays could cause harm to the patient such as blistering or sensitivity of the teeth and the surrounding soft tissue.
 Inconsistent use of the bleaching trays can lead to the slowing and irregularity of the whitening process.
 Some patients with a substantial gag reflex may not be able to tolerate the trays and would need to consider other methods of teeth whitening.

+Specific ingredient-based side effects

+Hydrogen Peroxide-based Bleaching Agents

+Hydrogen peroxide-based bleaching agents are always associated with Reactive Oxygen Species (ROS).
+The free radicals diffuse through the enamel and dentin and break down the color molecules, resulting in the perception of a whiter tooth color.
+The downside is that these radicals have certain local harmful effects, such as enamel erosion, changes in the microhardness of the teeth, gum irritation, post-bleaching hypersensitivity, and burning sensations.
+The following side effects are also known: